Ultimate List of Best Things to do in Seattle + Where to stay in Seattle

 Recommended by Taylor from Travel Outlandish

-Usa Seattle Seaplane Kenmore Air 8
+USA Seattle Seaplane Kenmore Air 8

 It’s all about perspective.
 And seeing a city from high above is certainly one way to gain a new one.